Worthashot/reliable-buses/README.md

 ## 🔮 Future improvements

-- Write comprehensive tests for both the ETL scrips and API
+- Write comprehensive tests for both the ETL scripts and API
 - Expand the website to include long term averages, and transfer predictions
 - Create a mobile App version